yiyihan/RPF3D/README.md

 ```

 ## Contribution
-Our work is under review, we will describe our methodology in detail after the review process.
+Our work is under review, we will describe our framework in detail after the review process.